telehash/telehash.github.io/v3/chunking.md

 chunk4 = [0]; // terminator
 ```

-When using chunks for fixed frame sizes the terminator should be included in the last frame if there's space, so the last frame for the example would be `[2,8,9,0]`.
+When using chunks for fixed frame sizes the terminator should be included in the last frame if there is space, so the last frame for the example would be `[2,8,9,0]`.

 ## Acks

 At any point a zero-length chunk may be sent in response to a full incoming chunk and used by a transport for sending acknowedgement or keepalive signals.
 Some transports may require this to manage flow control, buffer sizes, and detect timeouts faster.

-This ack mechanism should not be used to try and create a reliable transport at this level, packets are expected to be safe to send unreliably and will internally be retransmitted when necessary.
+This ack mechanism should not be used to try and create a reliable transport at this level, since packets are expected to be safe to send unreliably and will internally be retransmitted when necessary.

 ## Transport Notes

 * TCP / TLS - default chunk size of 256, ensure a chunk or ack is written in response to processing one or more incoming chunks to help the sender detect timeouts faster
-* BLE - default chunk size of 20 to fit into a BLE data frame, no acks necessary
+* BLE - default chunk size of 20 to fit into a Bluetooth LE data frame, no acks necessary
 * 802.15.4 based transports - default chunk size of 120 bytes, no acks necessary (use 802.15.4 framing acks)
 * Serial - use the hardware serial buffer size (64 bytes for many arduino devices) as the chunk size, and require writing an ack for every chunk read for flow control to not overflow the hardware buffer